Is Rugby Dangerous for Children? Understanding the Risks of Brain Injury

 (Source: https://www.flickr.com/photos/kelseye/786998661)

-With the Rugby World Cup now in full flow, attention has been brought to the high frequency of brain injuries that occur within the sport.
+Rugby is well-known for being a contact sport, and the frequency of brain injuries that occur within the sport has risen.
 A 59% rise in reported concussions in English rugby from 2013-2014 speaks to the routine nature of head injuries in a sport that has come to accept these as a normal part of matches.
-However, a BBC Panorama investigation has highlighted the need for change within the game, as medical professionals including World Rugby's chief medical officer Martin Rafferty, speak up about the long-term dangers of these 'minor' concussions.
+However, a BBC Panorama investigation has highlighted the need for change within the game, as medical professionals including World Rugby's chief medical officer Martin Rafferty speak up about the long-term dangers of these 'minor' concussions.

 The implications of this conversation around rugby and brain injury are huge for sport and health as a whole.
 It is not only professional-level rugby that presents the danger of concussion.

 However, if you have a son or daughter who plays for a rugby team, or indeed any contact sports team, the fears about concussion that are currently being raised might be striking a chord.
-Although there is no evidence to suggest that school sports should be avoided, rare cases of concussions having drastic repercussions are heard of and it's certainly important that steps are taken to combat this.
+Although there is no evidence to suggest that school sports should be avoided, rare cases of concussions having drastic repercussions are known to happen, and it's certainly important that steps are taken to combat this.

 One particularly tragic example is that of 14-year-old Ben Robinson, who died of second impact syndrome in 2011 after suffering a concussion playing rugby.
-Though Ben's case is thought to be the only one of its kind to have been recorded in the UK, the incidence rate of concussion in school rugby is thought to be fairly high, and exact far-reaching data, is hard to find.
+Though Ben's case is thought to be the only one of its kind to have been recorded in the UK, the incidence rate of concussion in school rugby is fairly high, although exact far-reaching data is hard to find.

-Professor Allyson Pollock carried out research into injuries experienced by rugby playing schoolchildren after her own rugby-playing son suffered three serious injuries, including concussion.
+Professor Allyson Pollock carried out research into injuries experienced by rugby-playing schoolchildren after her own rugby-playing son suffered three serious injuries, including concussion.
 According to Professor Pollock, figures show that 1 in 8 children suffer an injury that will keep them off the pitch for seven days every season.
+These findings highlight the concerning injury rates among young rugby players.

 Research carried out by England Rugby found that 66% of the 16-18 year old boys in their research group did not leave the field after a concussion, and that 38% of them did not report their concussion to anyone.
 This is despite the finding that 66% of the boys in the research group did view concussion as a serious injury.
 This evidence of the under-reporting of concussion among schoolchildren throws light onto the difficulty of establishing accurate data from which to draw conclusions.